inakiabt/shake2feedback/README.md

 # Shake2Feedback
-An Titanium tool to supply instant easy feedback from an app, including screenshot.
+An Titanium tool to supply instant easy feedback from an app, including screenshot and hidden device/app extra info via email.

 ## Install